theianrobertson/simulacrum/README.md

 data_set = sm.create(1000, coltypes=col_types.get_coltypes())
 ```

-For a quick demonstration, if you don't specify any types a dataframe is created with one of each of the available types:
+If you don't specify any types, a dataframe is created with one of each of the available types:

 ```python
 import simulacrum as sm